FAQ - Park Rules

 The use of illegal drugs is strictly prohibited.
 Violations will result in immediate removal from the premises and notification to the local law enforcement agency.

 Dress Code & Language

 Oahu can experience many changes in the weather, rainy one moment, tropical heat the next.
 We recommend you dress comfortably and wear very comfortable shoes.
 Remember that the sun can be harsh, so you may want to grab a hat or umbrella even on the sunniest of days.
 And don’t forget water!
-Don’t worry if you forget any of these items, you can pick them up in at our Hukilau Marketplace.
+Don’t worry if you forget any of these items, you can pick them up at our Hukilau Marketplace.

 Because the Polynesian Cultural Center is a family oriented attraction, we ask our guests to dress appropriately.
 Shoes and shirts are required at all times.
 Bathing suits are not allowed.
 Clothing, tattoos and all forms of wear-able art with offensive designs are strictly prohibited.

 To ensure an enjoyable experience for all our guests, please refrain from using profanity and engaging in unsafe or disruptive behavior.
 We reserve the right to remove any person(s) who engages in disorderly, disruptive or otherwise offensive activities.
 We kindly request that you treat all guests and employees with aloha and respect.

 Outside food is not allowed in the Polynesian Cultural Center.
 However, food and other items that are for medical purposes are permitted with prior notification.

 Guests are welcome to take as many personal pictures or video recordings at the Polynesian Cultural Center as they wish, EXCEPT during the Ha’: Breath of Life show.